ircam-ismm/webaudio-tutorials/basics/reusable-feedback-delay.md

 Then open the `04-feedback-delay` directory in your text editor

 ::: info
-If you are wondering what's going on here, please check the more detailled step by step guide [here](./amplitude-modulation-synthesis.html#scaffold-the-project-automatically)
+If you are wondering what's going on here, please check the more detailed step by step guide [here](./amplitude-modulation-synthesis.html#scaffold-the-project-automatically)
 :::

 ## Trigger source at regular interval

-To test our feeback delay, let's create some source triggered at regular interval.
+To test our feedback delay, let's create some source triggered at regular interval.
 Fortunately, the default project we just created already provides us an `AudioBuffer` which will be perfect to that end.

 Then, let's just modify the code so that instead of having to manually trigger the source, it is triggered automatically at a a regular interval, for example every second.